Plumsail/helpdesk-docs/Online/Configuration Guide/Widget.rst

 Widget
 ######

 HelpDesk Widget is a web part app for requesters.
-This widget can be embedded to your site, so customers can easily submit tickets and review them.
+This widget can be embedded on your site, so customers can easily submit tickets and review them.
 Here is 'My tickets' view looks like for end-users:

 |WidgetView|